ethmarks/ethmarks.github.io/content/posts/personalwebsite.md

 {{< iframe src="/index.html" alt="homepage" >}}

-I made this site because I want to have an online presence, but I didn't want to use social media or a premade blogging platform (e.g. [Blogger](https://www.blogger.com) or [Tumblr](https://www.tumblr.com/)).
+I made this site because I want to have an online presence, but I didn't want to use social media or a premade blogging platform (e.g. [Blogger](https://www.blogger.com), [Tumblr](https://www.tumblr.com/), or [Bearblog](https://bearblog.dev/)).

 I decided that it would be more interesting to start from scratch, so I designed, built, and published a site of my own.

 ## Build

-This site uses [Hugo](/posts/hugoswitch) to render my [Markdown](https://en.wikipedia.org/wiki/Markdown) content to my [HTML](https://en.wikipedia.org/wiki/HTML) templates.
-I also use Hugo for things like [asset minification](https://gohugo.io/functions/resources/minify/) and [Sass transpiling](https://gohugo.io/hugo-pipes/transpile-sass-to-css/).
+This site uses [Hugo](/posts/hugoswitch) to render my Markdown content to my HTML templates.
+I also use Hugo for things like asset minification and Sass transpiling.
 I love Hugo because it's feature-rich, extremely fast (it takes less than a tenth of a second for a full build), and does exactly what I want it to.

-### History
+### Build History

-In the beginning, this site didn't have *any* build step, and I wrote every line of HTML, CSS, and JavaScript by hand.
+At the start, this site didn't have *any* build step, and I wrote every line of HTML, CSS, and JavaScript by hand.
 This approach was extremely tedious, so I only wrote a few posts like this.

-On June 6, 2025, I switched to [build.py](https://github.com/ethmarks/ethmarks.github.io/blob/b194fe064cbbc43dc714fbde7b27d47dfcad262f/build.py), a custom SSG I wrote in [Python](https://en.wikipedia.org/wiki/Python_(programming_language)).
+On June 6, 2025, I switched to [build.py](https://github.com/ethmarks/ethmarks.github.io/blob/b194fe064cbbc43dc714fbde7b27d47dfcad262f/build.py), a custom SSG I wrote in Python.
 Build.py was an acceptable solution, but it was slow, complex, and was very limited in what it could do.
 I eventually solved this on July 10 by [switching to Hugo](/posts/hugoswitch).

 ## Hosting

 ![A screenshot of the GitHub Actions tab, showing a successful job titled 'Merge pull request #16 from ethmarks/load-asset-refactor #83'.
 The job took 36 seconds.
 The job has a build step and a deploy step.
 The job produced a 13.4 megabyte artifact titled 'github-pages'.](~/gh_pages_workflow_2025-09-18.webp)

-To host the site on the World Wide Web, I use [GitHub Pages](https://pages.github.com/).
+To host the site on the World Wide Web, I use GitHub Pages.
 This is why the site url includes ".github.io".
 Every time I push new code, GitHub automatically redeploys this site.
 The main reason I'm using GitHub Pages is convenient: I'm already using GitHub for source control, so it was easy to just add a [GitHub Action to deploy the site](https://github.com/ethmarks/ethmarks.github.io/blob/main/.github/workflows/hugo.yaml).
 My second choice would probably have been [Neocities](https://neocities.org/) for hosting.

 ## Styling

 My site has a very specific aesthetic that I find quite pleasing.
-The aesthetic is the culmination of my [spearmint colour palette](#colour-palette), modern [typography](#typography), and careful use of [effects](#special-effects), all brought together with thousands of lines of [Sass](#sass) code.
+The aesthetic is the culmination of my spearmint colour palette, modern typography, and careful use of effects, all brought together with thousands of lines of Sass code.

 ### Sass

-This site is styled with [Sass](https://en.wikipedia.org/wiki/Sass_(style_sheet_language)), a CSS preprocessor that adds useful features to CSS, like [mixins](https://sass-lang.com/documentation/at-rules/mixin/), [variables](https://sass-lang.com/documentation/variables/), and [build-time imports](https://sass-lang.com/documentation/at-rules/import/).
+This site is styled with Sass, a CSS preprocessor that adds useful features to CSS, like mixins, variables, and build-time imports.

-This site's Sass is transpiled using [LibSass](https://sass-lang.com/libsass/).
+This site's Sass is transpiled using LibSass.
 LibSass is an old Sass transpiler that's been deprecated since 2020.
-The only reason I use LibSass is that I was having trouble setting Hugo up with [Dart Sass](https://sass-lang.com/dart-sass/) (the modern and recommended transpiler), because it kept causing timeout errors that were inconsistent and very difficult to debug.
+The only reason I use LibSass is that I was having trouble setting Hugo up with Dart Sass (the modern and recommended transpiler), because it kept causing timeout errors that were inconsistent and very difficult to debug.
 I eventually just gave up and switched to LibSass.
-This means that I can't use any of the new Dart Sass features like [@use](https://sass-lang.com/documentation/at-rules/use/), so I use [@import](https://sass-lang.com/documentation/at-rules/import/) instead.
+This means that I can't use any of the new Dart Sass features like `@use`, so I use `@import` instead.

 Every page layout has its own Sass file that imports the modules that page needs.
 For example, here's the annotated Sass file for [my posts page](/posts/).